 - Add the garlic and cook 1 minute longer, then sprinkle the flour over the mushrooms and onions.
 Stir to combine the flour completely, cooking for about 1 minute.

 - Pour the wine into the skillet mixing into the mushrooms and onions, then let the wine reduce for 1 minute.
 Pour in the chicken broth and heavy cream and stir.
 Let the sauce come to a simmer and cook for 5 minutes to thicken.

-- Add the cooked sausage to a large bowl along with the chopped broccoli and 1/4 cup of parmesan cheese, and the frozen rice.
-Pour in the sausage and sauce from the skillet and stir to combine with the ingredients.
+- Add the chopped broccoli, 1/4 cup of parmesan cheese and the frozen rice to the bowl with the sausage.
+Pour in the sauce from the skillet and stir to combine the ingredients together.

 - Pour into a 9″ x 13″ baking dish, cover with foil and bake for 20 minutes.

-- Remove the casserole from oven, take off the foil and top with remaining 2 tablespoons of parmesan cheese and the panko bread crumbs.
+- Remove the casserole from oven, take off the foil and top with remaining 1/4 cup of parmesan cheese and the panko bread crumbs.

 - Category: DInner